 If you have followed my recent blog posts, you might have seen that I used the time to get the Azure exams done and get Microsoft Azure Certified.
-In this blog, I want to show you why you should do the exams, and certifications to become Microsoft Azure certified.
+In this blog, I want to show you why you should do the exams and certifications to become Microsoft Azure certified.
 In another blog post, I will try to show you how you can become Microsoft Azure Certified.
 If you want to know which Azure certification and exam is right for you, check out my blog post.

 Boost your career 💵

-If you look why you should get Microsoft Azure certified, career reasons are always one of the first to come up.
+If you look at why you should get Microsoft Azure certified, career reasons are always one of the first to come up.
 Of course, Microsoft and other industry certifications became interesting for companies to recruit new employees.
 IDC whitepaper (IT Certifications: Shorter Road to Valuable Positions) shows that Microsoft certification makes technology professionals more likely to get hired, demonstrate clear business impact, and advance their careers.
-The study shows that on average, Microsoft certified technologists earn 15% more than their uncertified peers.
+The study shows that, on average, Microsoft certified technologists earn 15% more than their uncertified peers.
 It is also needless to say that people holding a certification are getting hired faster.
 Don’t get me wrong; certification doesn’t mean that you are better than someone else.
 However, it is a great way to have validated your skills and have the validation on paper.

 The potential of Cloud Computing ☁

 Cloud is becoming more critical than ever, an IDC white paper (Cloud Skills and Organizational Influence: How Cloud Skills Are Accelerating the Careers of IT Professional, May 2017) says that by 2021, 38% of IT positions will be cloud-related.
 Companies are actively looking for the right skills of their employees, and getting your Azure certifications, will help you in your career.
 This doesn’t mean that you will immediately deal with a cloud-only environment, but it helps to strengthen your position in the future.